-These records (or artists) are missing in action from the streaming world (at least Google Play and Spotify).
+These records (or artists) are missing in action from the streaming world (at least on Apple).
 Now I’m not going to really care about obscure albums and bands before 1980 or so, because I know about licensing and all that rot – and a lot of these missing bits and pieces are due to licensing, but they licensed most of them for CD, so why not streaming?
 Anyway:

 Ray Charles – Um, excuse me MCA or whoever owns Charles’ ABC albums and recordings.
 WHY AREN’T ALL OF THEM STREAMING???
 There are collections around with songs from that period on there – but Charles’ albums deserve to be heard in full.
 Atlantic has released the session masters and outtakes from the 50’s.
 Why not Charles on ABC?
 (They finally streamed both volumes of Modern Sounds in Country and Western.
 Finally.)

 Captain Beefheart – His discography is kind of a mess, especially for streamers.
 There are a lot of semi-and-quasi legit releases out there.
 Avoid them.
 But….many of his legit releases are missing from the streams.
 Strictly Personal, Trout Mask Replica (!), Unconditionally Guaranteed and Blue Jeans and Moonbeams are all missing, as is the recently released Bat Chain Puller (the early version of Shiny Beast (Bat Chain Puller <NOTE: Gail Zappa pulled this, damnit!>)).
 You Tube is probably your best bet for on-demand listening.

 The Yardbirds – I am sure this has to do with licensing agreements and arrangements, but the best Yardbirds comp is missing, a great Rhino collection called Ultimate!, which had almost everything you’d need.
 That’s not the same as the Ultimate Collection.
 The big issue is that the Yardbirds had a lot of single-only releases and those are just hard to corral into a cohesive unit.